STMicroelectronics/x-linux-gnss1-app/README.md

 ## Compatibility information

-The software package is validated for the [OpenSTLinux](https://www.st.com/en/embedded-software/stm32-mpu-openstlinux-distribution.html) version 5.0.
+The software package is validated for the [OpenSTLinux](https://www.st.com/en/embedded-software/stm32-mpu-openstlinux-distribution.html) version 5.1.0
 For running the software on other ecosystem versions customization may be needed.
-The software is tested on the [STM32MP157F-DK2](https://www.st.com/en/evaluation-tools/stm32mp157f-dk2.html) board.
+The software is tested on the [STM32MP157F-DK2 and STM32MP257F-EV1] board.

 #### Related Information and Documentation: